 For example, the comparison between public sector sites by region.
-There wouldn’t be much to tell apart the UK, USA, Canada, and Australian organizations if we weren’t considering the WCAG AA scores as well.
+There wouldn’t be much to tell apart UK, USA, Canada, and Australian organizations if we were not also considering the WCAG AA scores.

 The same accessibility issues come up again and again.

 The common issues we find in the Index are often the same from month to month.